-- Intel Optane Technology – It showcases the most advanced dual port profile of the world.
+- Intel Optane Technology – It showcases the world’s most advanced dual port profile.
 Dual port SSDs of both Optane and 3D Nand serve for mission-critical applications.

-- Intel is also targeting at the replacement of the concept of HDD.
-The company’s updated SATA family of SSDs for data center serves for the same.
+- Intel is also targeting the replacement of the concept of HDD.
+The company’s updated SATA family of SSDs for the data center serves the same.

 we are in the midst of an era of major data center transformation, driven by Intel.
 The Intel’s new technologies are the newest in the long series of innovations.-Bill Leszinske. -VP of Intel

 These are the ones that make storing and accessing data more convenient for consumers, delivering enhanced values.
-From financial decisions to VR gaming, every daily aspect revolves around data these days, he pointed out.
+He pointed out every daily aspect from financial decisions to VR gaming revolves around data these days.
 Intel is up for endorsing evolutions in quick and reliable access to the data.

 Following are details on the new technologies.